The Shed Building Process

 - Delivery is scheduled to your site

-– Concrete foundations and slab work can begin simultaneously
+- Concrete foundations and slab work can begin at the same time

 - Construction of the building follows